Brighton High School (Rochester, New York)

 Brighton High School, commonly abbreviated BHS, is a public high school located in Brighton, an incorporated town adjacent to the southeast border of Rochester, New York, United States.
 It offers a comprehensive curriculum for students in grades 9–12.
 It is part of the Brighton Central School District.

 Academics

-The class of 2015 graduated 296 students.
-There were eight National Merit Scholarship finalists, eight semi-finalists, and nine commended students.
-For the class of 2015, about 89% of graduates chose to go onto high education, with the majority going to four-year colleges.
+The class of 2024 graduated 278 students.
+There were four National Merit Scholarship semi-finalists and twelve commended students.
+For the class of 2024, about 88% of graduates chose to go onto high education, with the majority going to four-year colleges.
 Brighton regularly sends numerous graduates to top colleges and universities, including alumni currently at the University of Pennsylvania, Cornell University, Harvard University, Williams College, Princeton University, the University of Rochester, the University of Maryland, Stanford University, Georgetown University, and the Massachusetts Institute of Technology.

-In 2015, Brighton offered Advanced Placement (AP) classes in numerous subjects, including Calculus (AB and BC), Biology, Physics (1, 2, and C), Chemistry, Environmental Science, Economics, Government and Politics, Psychology, United States History, European History, Statistics, Studio Art, English Literature, English Language, Spanish, French, German, and Computer Science.
-Of the 1094 AP exams administered to students, about 83% scored a 3 or higher.
+In 2024, Brighton offered Advanced Placement (AP) classes in numerous subjects, including Calculus (AB and BC), Biology, Physics (1, 2, and C), Chemistry, Environmental Science, Government and Politics, Psychology, United States History, European History, Statistics, Studio Art, English Literature, English Language, Spanish, French, German, and Computer Science.

-Brighton offers a standard curriculum, including instruction in French, German, and Spanish.

-Brighton also offers students extra help as needed, whether it is being in student help or Brighton Support Center.
-Brighton also offers an alternative instructional model (AIM) for those students needing smaller class sizes in a non-traditional setting.

-The high school has an urban-suburban program that allows students from the City of Rochester to attend Brighton High School.